 No. He Waka Eke Noa is currently focusing on investigating sequestration from on-farm vegetation but grass is not part of it.

 While grass takes up carbon dioxide from the atmosphere as it grows, it doesn’t accumulate carbon like trees.
 Carbon in grass is released when harvested or eaten, so from year to year there is little or no increase in pasture carbon.

 We recognise that there can be carbon stored from grass growth in soils, which at the moment is a challenge to measure and continually improve soil carbon storage rates within a New Zealand context.
-Refer to FAQs on carbon sequestered in soil for more on this, and take a look at this factsheet on soil carbon from The Pastoral Greenhouse Gas Research Consortium (PGgRc).
+Refer to FAQ on carbon sequestration in soil for more on this.

 Yes, but it is unlikely to be recognised within the first stages of implementation.
 We are investigating whether soil carbon sequestration or prevention of soil carbon loss can be recognised, given the current state of knowledge in this area.